How often have you heard the cry, “If we just did without a project manager we could save a load of money!”

 What is the role of the PMO?

-I covered this before in other blogs.
+I covered this before in other blog 'The Evolving Role of PMOs'.
 While recording a recent webinar with Johanna Rothman, celebrated project management author, we discussed how the PMO is to the portfolio what the PM is to the project: the PMO gives the portfolio coherence.

 The PMO role is essentially to make sure that the project portfolio delivers the maximum value to the business.
 This can take many forms including;